 How to Request a Loan

-Before submitting a formal request, borrowers should discuss costs and other likely requirements with your Archives contact.
+Before submitting a formal request, borrowers should discuss costs and other likely requirements with your National Archives contact.
 Sometimes another item from the holdings or a facsimile may be more appropriate.

 The formal written request should be submitted at least 180 days prior to the loan and include the following: